-Plato lent his name to Platonic love but a new book reveals that the ancient Greek philosopher never advocated love without sex.
+A new study revealed in a book reveals how Plato lent his name to Platonic love – Plato never advocated love without sex.

 “Plato – the Einstein of Greece’s Golden Age – was long thought to favour love without sex, or ‘Platonic love’, but this new research reveals Plato was far from being a prude,” says Dr Kennedy, who is based in the Centre for the History of Science, Technology and Medicine, part of the University’s Faculty of Life Sciences.

 Plato led a colourful and fascinating life.
 Born four centuries before Christ, when Sparta defeated plague-ravaged Athens, he wrote 30 books and founded the world’s first university, called the Academy.
 In addition, he was captured by pirates and sold into slavery before being ransomed by friends.

 Dr Kennedy added “The decoded symbols in fact show that Plato was not an advocate of Platonic love at all; rather he urged a middle path.
 For him, morality meant moderation – he wanted people to avoid both promiscuity and abstinence.